usds/us-forms-system/docs/building-a-form/README.md

 ### [Available widgets](available-widgets.md)

-These common widgets are included in the us-forms-system by default.
+Widgets are React components that return specific HTML form elements.
 Set these widgets in a config file while building your form.

 ### [Common definitions](common-definitions.md)

-These definitions address form field patterns that are more complex than widgets and include common label text, validation, or field components.
+Definitions are pieces of the form config that can be dropped in to represent specific types of questions.
+Most often used in `uiSchema`, definitions include features such as label text, validation functions, error messages, and rules for which widget to render.

 ### [Common patterns for building forms](common-patterns-for-building-forms.md)